 Running a pub or bar was already a balancing act before the November Budget.
-Rising wages, higher costs and tighter margins mean any tax change can […]
+Rising wage costs, higher costs, and tighter margins mean any tax change […]

 The Autumn Budget 2025, announced for 26 November, could reshape costs for pubs and hospitality.
 From income tax and business rates to corporation tax and investment reliefs, key changes are coming.
 HLWA’s plain-English guide helps venue owners prepare, plan cash flow, and stay resilient ahead of Budget Day.